October 18, 202515 minLion Fans

 Instagram's official position:

-• Using automation tools (bots, scripts) violates the Instagram Terms of Service
+• Automated activity (bots, scripts) undertaken without Instagram's express permission violates Section 4.2 of the Instagram Terms of Use

 Purpose of this article: